 Freshman Cadets

-Freshman Cadets do not generally take on billets as their job is to learn as much as possible of how the unit is organized and operates, as well as its customs and courtesies.
-They should act as the work force in the different departments to decide what they like best and wish to do for the rest of their time in the program.
-Upon selection for a billet, generally towards the end of freshman year, they will be cleared to ascend to the rank of cadet Petty Officer 3rd Class.
+Freshman Cadets do not generally take on billets as their job is to learn as much as possible about how the unit is organized and operates, as well as its customs and courtesies.
+They should act as the workforce in the different departments to decide what they like best and wish to do for the rest of their time in the program.
+Upon selection for a billet, generally, towards the end of freshman year, they will be cleared to ascend to the rank of cadet Petty Officer 3rd Class.

 Squad Leaders:

-Squad Leaders are junior cadets who have shown enough responsibility, initiative, and ability to assume their first leadership role.
-These cadets should be model junior cadets, up to date on knowledge and drill, showing up at all events, and wearing the uniform correctly and at all times required.
+Squad Leaders are cadets who have shown enough responsibility, initiative, and ability to assume their first leadership role.
+These cadets should be model cadets, up to date on knowledge and drill, showing up at all events, and wearing the uniform correctly and at all times required.
 There are three in each platoon.

 Assistant Platoon Commander: